simonvanvliet/SpatialToleranceModel/README.md

 Outputs are stored in the subfolders `data` (intermediate data files) and `figures` (manuscript figures).

 Fluorescent intensities of reporters were measured in high throughput for many concentrations with FACS, and at low throughput on a few concentrations in microfluidics.
-These were combined to fit dose response curves, in two steps:
+These were combined to fit dose response curves, in three steps:

+0. `0_get_background.ipynb`: Determines background fluorescence intensities from control samples.
+   - Input: Calibration microscopy data files: `./datafiles/[hqno/rhl]_calibration_microscopy.csv`
+   - Output: Background intensities: `./1_dose_response_curves/data/background_intensities.json`
 1. `1_[hqno/rhl]_calibrate_facs_microscope.ipynb`: Converts FACS fluorescent intensity to microscope intensities, using linear regression of FACS and microscopy intensities measured at same inducer concentration.
    - Input:
      - facs data files: `./datafiles/[hqno/rhl]_calibration_facs.csv`